 About The Peetimes: I think the 1st and 3rd Peetimes are really good.
 Neither has any action or plot development.
 Note: the last movie trailer they showed before the movie was for the next Avatar movie.
+There are extra scenes during, or after, the end credits of Doctor Strange in the Multiverse of Madness.
 Plot Creator and developer of the RunPee app.
 When something doesn’t work right in the app it’s pretty much his fault. 🙂 Aspiring author.
 Would like to finish his “Zombie Revelations” trilogy if he could break away for working on RunPee and the cottage he’s building for RunPee Mom.

 (PG-13) Frightening Images | Action | Intense Sequences of Violence | Some Language